Health Anxiety Therapist NY

 What You Work On in Therapy

-Together, we focus on helping you:
+In health anxiety therapy, we focus on helping you:

-Notice worry and intrusive thoughts without escalating them
+• notice worry and intrusive thoughts without escalating them

-Reduce reassurance-seeking and mental checking
+• reduce reassurance seeking and mental checking

-Interrupt rumination loops
+• interrupt rumination loops

-Increase tolerance for uncertainty
+• increase tolerance for uncertainty

-Respond to thoughts without treating them as threats
+• respond to thoughts without treating them as threats

-Decrease harsh self-judgment around thinking patterns
+• decrease harsh self judgment around thinking patterns

 The goal is not to control your thoughts, but to change the role they play in your life.